Glasgow Disability Alliance (GDA) is a membership organisation run by and for disabled people.

 Ruth joined the GDA team in 2015 and has been Community Development Coordinator since January 2018.
 Working with Isla to support our Drivers for Change network Ruth has a particular focus on our Participatory Budgeting project and supporting Marianne with the Young Drivers for Change group.

 Ruth previously worked in France teaching English in secondary schools, and is involved with a number of grassroots campaigns fighting to make Scotland a fairer society.

-Outside of work Ruth loves travelling, watching films, cooking incredibly spicy food, and building up her collections of battered second hand books and vintage dresses.
+Outside of work Ruth loves travelling, watching films and cooking incredibly spicy food.

 Community Development Manager